Feast on This Grilled Eggplant Parm, A Bold Take On An Italian Classic

 Trust me, once you try this you’ll never settle for the greasy plasticky stuff again.

-If you like bland restaurant eggplant parmesan then our grilled version will blow you away.
-By skipping the deep fryer and hitting the grill, the eggplant's natural flavor remains intact while also adding a nuttiness and sweetness.
-Add to that real Parmigiano-Reggiano cheese and fresh tomatoes and you've got a hit.
+If you like bland restaurant eggplant parmesan, then our grilled version will blow you away.
+When you skip the deep fryer and use the grill, you let eggplant's natural flavor remain intact while the grilling adds nuttiness and sweetness.
+Add to that real Parmigiano-Reggiano cheese and fresh tomatoes, and you've got a hit.

 About the eggplants.
 Occasionally you will see recipes that call for you to salt the eggplants and let them sit to reduce bitterness.
 I've just never found this to be necessary with fresh eggplants.